-The ADuC834 provides a total of 11 interrupt sources with two priority levels.
-The control and configuration of the interrupt system is carried out through three interrupt-related SFRs.
-These are the IE (Interrupt Enable) Register, the IP (Interrupt Priority Register) and the IEIP2 (Secondary Interrupt Enable/Priority SFR) Registers.
-Their bit definitions are given in the Tables XXXV-XXXVII.
+The ADuC836 provides a total of 11 interrupt sources with two priority levels.
+The control and configuration of the interrupt system are carried out through three interrupt-related SFRs: the IE (Interrupt Enable) Register, IP (Interrupt Priority Register), and IEIP2 (Secondary Interrupt Enable/Priority SFR) Registers.
+Their bit definitions are given in the Tables XXXV to XXXVII.